An In-depth Analysis of Passage-Level Label Transfer for Contextual Document Ranking: Related Work

-So far, all the BERT-based approaches jointly modeled query-document sequences~\cite{rudra_2020_distant}.
-This incurs huge computational cost especially in inference time where we have to rerank around hundred to thousand documents per query.
-Such large transformer based models show better performance at the cost of orders of magnitude longer inference time~\cite{hofstatter2019let,macavaney2019contextualized:bertir:mpi}.
+So far, all the BERT-based approaches jointly modeled query-document sequences (cross-attention).
+This incurs huge computational costs, especially in inference time where we have to rerank around hundred to thousand documents per query.
+Such large transformer based models show better performance at the cost of orders of magnitude longer inference time~\citep{hofstatter2019let,macavaney2019contextualized:bertir:mpi}.
 To overcome this restriction, researchers also proposed independent modeling of queries and documents.
-Dual encoder architecture is a strategy that encodes query and document are encoded independently of each other~\cite{lee2019latent,ahmad2019reqa,chang2020pre,karpukhin2020dense,khattab2020colbert,hofstatter2020interpretable}.
+Dual encoder architecture is a strategy that encodes query and document independently of each other~\citep{lee2019latent,ahmad2019reqa,chang2020pre,karpukhin2020dense,khattab2020colbert,hofstatter2020interpretable}.
 This shows promising results both in terms of performance and inference cost.
-The BERT model of document arm is only fine-tuned during training phase but froze in the testing phase.
-Query-independent latent document representations~\citep{luan2020sparse} make the precise matching of terms and concepts difficult and therefore explicit term matching methods are also combined along with latent representations~\cite{Nalisnick:2016,Mitra2016a}.
-Xiong~et~al~\cite{xiong2020approximate} have recently established that the training data distribution may have significant influence on the performance of dual encoder models under the full retrieval setting.
+The BERT model of the document arm is only fine-tuned during the training phase but froze in the testing phase.
+Query-independent latent document representations~\citep{luan2020sparse} make the precise matching of terms and concepts difficult and therefore explicit term matching methods are also combined along with latent representations~\citep{Nalisnick:2016,Mitra2016a}.
+Xiong~et~al~\citep{xiong2020approximate} have recently established that the training data distribution may have a significant influence on the performance of dual encoder models under the full retrieval setting.
 Tilde~\citep{zhuang2021fast} and Tildev2~\citep{zhuang2021tilde} proposed a deep query and document likelihood based model instead of a query encoder to improve the ranking efficiency.
 The SpaDE~\citep{choi2022spade} model improves the ranking efficiency by using simplified query representations and a dual document encoder containing term weighting and term expansion components.
 Other approaches also tried to improve the ranking efficiency by compressing document representations~\citep{cohen2022sdr} and removing unnecessary word representations (COLBERTER)~\citep{hofstatter2022introducing}.
 Further, researchers also explored \textit{hybrid models} where they interpolate between the scores of sparse and dense retrieval models.
 There exist several models in this line such as CLEAR~\citep{gao2020complement}, COIL~\citep{gao2021coil}, COILCR~\citep{fan2023coilcr}.
 Anand~et~al~\citep{anand2023data} proposed a data augmentation based robust document retrieval framework.
 Leonhardt~et~al~\citep{leonhardt_explainable_ranking,leonhardt_ff_www_2022,leonhardt_ff_tois_2023} focused on the interpretability and efficiency of the document retrieval models. \textit{In this paper, we particularly focus on BERT based reranking approaches that jointly model query and document sequences using cross attention approach.
 Our objective is to explore the trade-off between {\it effective transfer} and {\it efficient transfer} rather than new architectural improvements as in~\citep{macavaney2019contextualized:bertir:mpi,li2020parade,hofstatter2020interpretable,choi2022spade,fan2023coilcr,leonhardt_ff_tois_2023}}.
 However, we believe our study could be extended to other kinds of reranking models such as dual encoder, hybrid models.